Skip to Content

 Looking for an adventurous way to spend a winter weekend in Vermont?

-The interior of the dome is the aesthetic of every glamping retreat I’ve ever fallen in love with — lots of open space, plenty of light and warmth, and a super cozy bed next to a roaring woodstove.
-I
+The dome’s interior is the aesthetic of every glamping retreat I’ve ever fallen in love with — lots of open space, plenty of light and warmth, and a super cozy bed next to a roaring woodstove.

 The glamping dome is located on 20 acres of woodland, and there are lots of trails to explore.
-You can also head over to one of our favorite spots for hiking, Putney Mountain.
+You can also head to one of our favorite spots nearby for hiking, Putney Mountain.

 Read more about our winter glamping experience in Putney, or head directly to Hipcamp to book your stay.
 Use our referral link to save $10 off your first booking.